ajay-kumar-05/chrome-sidebar-extension/README.md

 ### 3. Development

-For development with hot reload:
+For development with hot reload and auto-extension rebuild:

 ```bash
 npm run dev:extension